 - Water- This frosting uses water instead of milk just like in my blackberry frosting on my Blackberry Cookies!

-- Blueberries- You can use fresh or frozen to make the blueberry jam OR you can use store bought!
+- Blueberries- You can use fresh or frozen to make the blueberry jam or you can use store bought jam!

 See my recipe card below for a complete list of the ingredients with measurements.